-Hannah Simon Goldman began attending YWWf(a)C classes the summer before her freshman year of high school, and no one’s been able to get rid of her since!
+Hannah Simon Goldman (she/her) began attending YWWf(a)C classes the summer before her freshman year of high school, and no one’s been able to get rid of her since!
 In the interim, she has taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s, outreach, and adult programs.
 Hannah holds a B.A. in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.